IM-WADD/Practical20/README.md

 This practical will give you practice with more advanced JavaScript syntax functionality.
 In Stage 1, you will translate pre-written functions from traditional syntax to arrow syntax and vice versa.
 In Stages 2 and 3, you will create an application to display artworks from the Chicago Art Institute, focusing on using anonymous arrow functions as callbacks in Stage 2, and array methods to process data in Stage 3.

 ## Stage 1 - Traditional vs. arrow function syntax
 Each exercise in this stage includes a function written in either traditional or arrow syntax.
-Your job is translate from one syntax to the other.
+Your job is to translate from one syntax to the other.
 Write your code in  main.js in the stage1 folder included with this repo.
 The Javascript file includes pre-written tests that you can use to ensure your functions are correct.
 Run the code in your browser to see the test results.

 ## Exercise 1.1